The Top PPC Tools And Why You Need Them

 Each big spill sculpture also had a little sign just visible in the corner, so anyone taking pictures was sure to capture the Bounty logo and slogan.

-As simple as it might sound, the entire execution of this guerilla advertising campaign was a lot cheaper than the likes of a TV advert and probably reduced better results.
+As simple as it might sound, the entire execution of this guerrilla advertising campaign was a lot cheaper than the likes of a TV advert and probably reduced better results.
 Although social media wasn’t as big back in 2009, this advertising stunt still attracted a lot of attention from newspapers and other media outlets.

-Sometimes for a guerilla marketing campaign, all you need is the basics.
+Sometimes for a guerrilla marketing campaign, all you need is the basics.
 No fancy dancers, sculptures, or actors, just a powerful message and a bit of creativity.
 This is exactly what RaisingTheRoof managed to achieve with their simple yet perfectly executed homeless posters campaign.

 The campaign featured carefully placed adverts around the city in places you would usually find homeless sleepers.
 The posters included messages such as “if this poster were a homeless youth, most people wouldn’t even bother to look down”.
 Underneath the posters, they had a link to the organizations Facebook page to educate people on what they can do to help the homeless.